wazuh/wazuh-documentation/source/migration-guide/wazuh-indexer.rst

-Your cluster is now upgraded via a Restart Upgrade.
+Your cluster is now updated.
 If you want to migrate to Wazuh dashboard, see the :doc:`wazuh-dashboard` section.